LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

 sudo puppet apply -v webserver.pp
 ```

+Q: What do we call a collection of manifests, and folders containing associated data?
+Module.
+A module is an easy way to organize our configuration management tools.

 ### Reading: More Information About Deploying Puppet Locally

 Check out the following links for more information: